How to sandbox your digital life.

 As I begin posting again and figuring out how to show up online in a new way, I’m navigating what that looks like for me and how I want to do it.

-I’m debating as my poll shared… What do I do with my profile pic and my last name?
+AND I’m debating as my poll shared… What do I do with my profile pic and my last name?

 Before I get into the guide, if you have connected with me at any point over the last 10 years I’d love it if you replied to this email or said hello on substack!